 Where did the polka dot begonia come from?

 The begonia maculata is one of the newest members of the genus begonia, which has almost 2,000 different plant species.
-Charles Plumier, a French botanist, named them “begonia” after a beloved governor of Haiti, Michel Bégon.
+Charles Plumier, a French botanist, named them “begonia” after a governor of Haiti, Michel Bégon.

-It was first observed and described by Giuseppe Raddi, an Italian researcher.
+It was first formally observed and described by Giuseppe Raddi, an Italian researcher.
 He used the word macula, Latin for speckled or spotted, to describe its unique leaves.

 How much light does a polka dot begonia need?

 The polka dot begonia requires bright, indirect light, similar to other plants native to the tropics.
 Maintaining the right balance of light will determine how vibrant its colors are.
 Too much sun will scorch its beautiful leaves, ruining the polka dots and stunting its growth.

 My mom’s beautiful polka dot begonia was in her kitchen earlier this year, and then she set it out on her front porch for the summer.
 It absolutely exploded with growth—I wish I had a before picture!
 This is right at the end of the summer when she brought it inside.
 It got bright morning light every day on the porch.

 Watering is perhaps the biggest challenge you’ll face when caring for a begonia maculata because there are a lot of signs to look out for.
-The soil should be damp but not soggy because, you guessed it, the roots will rot.
-Stay on the safe side and do not overwater your plant.
-Better yet, keep track of the days you do water it and monitor the soil.
+The soil should be damp but not soggy.
+Soil that is too soggy will rot the roots.

 You never want to let the soil get too dry, though, because crispy brown and yellow patches will grow on the leaves and will lead to wilting.
 Test the top inch of soil with your finger—if it’s dry, you know to water thoroughly.

 Since the begonia maculata hails from the tropics, it thrives in higher temperatures and cannot survive in cold conditions.
-The ideal temperature range is around 70 to 80 degrees Fahrenheit, which should be easy to manage indoors.
+The ideal temperature range is around 70 to 85 degrees Fahrenheit, which should be easy to manage indoors.
 At least in the spring, summer, and early fall.